Skip to content

 In addition to completing the Occupational Health Questionnaire, you will need to be assessed in person by the University of Nottingham's Occupational Health provider, Optima Health.
 An appointment with Optima Health will take place during your first week.
 Please see your induction timetable for further details of the date and location.
 You will receive an email invitation directly from Optima Health detailing the date and time slot you will be required to attend.

-Take a look at our Digital Services Getting Started guide for a step-by-step process to setting up your Lincoln account.
+Take a look at our Digitial Technologies Getting Started guide for a step-by-step process to setting up your Lincoln account.
 You can also learn more about your Lincoln and Nottingham accounts and which login you should use for individual applications.
+Please note that this webpage is under review and will be updated over the summer.

-New students (both A18L and A10L) will be given your own set of scrubs.
+New students will be given a set of scrubs.
 It is a requirement to wear your scrubs to all hospital visits and during any clinical skills sessions.
 During your induction weeks you will be asked to try on a set of scrubs to determine the correct size for you.
 Please note that it is your responsibility to take your scrubs home to wash at the end of the session/day.

 Health Centre registration